squirrels-nest/squirrels-docs/docs/cli/init.md

 # Squirrels init
 The `squirrels init` command is the initializer command for the squirrels framework, it is used to set up a new project or to reinitialize an existing one.
 When used, it will populate the current directory with a barebones version of the squirrels framework, depending on the user's preference.
-(Make sure with Tim whether this deletes the files in the current directory)
+By default, the files created will overwrite the files in the directory, but other pre-existing files that don't share the same name as those selected to be made by the init command will not be touched.

-After executing the command, the user would be able to spcify the what and which files should be initialized by answering the following questions:
+After executing the command, the user would be able to spcify the what and which files should be initialized by answering the following prompts:

 ```bash
 [?]
 Include all core project files?
 (Y/n):